nivertech/atsd-use-cases/HawaiiGasPrices/hawaii_gas_prices.md

 [https://axibase.com/products/axibase-time-series-database/visualization/widgets/time-chart/](https://axibase.com/products/axibase-time-series-database/visualization/widgets/time-chart/)

-The dataset can also be manipulated to show price differences for different fuel types, for example for Diesel between Hawaii and the US.
+In this instance, the dataset has been manipulated to show price differences Diesel fuel between Hawaii and the US.

 ![Figure 8](Figure8.png)